legacysurvey/legacysurvey/pages/dr9/description.rst

 There are 662,174 bricks spread over the sky, meaning that each brick has an average area of 0.0623 deg\ :sup:`2`\ .
 The brick images have some overlap.

-There are approximately 1.6 billion unique sources in DR8 spread over 326,154 unique bricks.
+There are approximately X.X billion unique sources in DR9 spread over XXX,XXX unique bricks.

 Obtaining Images and Raw Data
 ==============================